Leggett leads Rhode Island against VCU after 21-point game | WTOP News

 Morgantown, West Virginia; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Rhode Island plays the VCU Rams after Ishmael Leggett scored 21 points in Rhode Island’s 78-67 loss to the UMass Minutemen.
+BOTTOM LINE: Rhode Island visits the VCU Rams after Ishmael Leggett scored 21 points in Rhode Island’s 78-67 loss to the UMass Minutemen.

-The Rhode Island Rams are 3-6 against A-10 opponents.
-Rhode Island scores 68.0 points and has outscored opponents by 4.5 points per game.
+The Rhode Island Rams are 3-6 in A-10 play.
+Rhode Island scores 68.0 points while outscoring opponents by 4.5 points per game.

-The VCU Rams and Rhode Island Rams face off Tuesday for the first time in conference play this season.
+The VCU Rams and Rhode Island Rams match up Tuesday for the first time in conference play this season.

 TOP PERFORMERS: Vince Williams is averaging 11.7 points, 5.6 rebounds and 1.6 steals for the VCU Rams.
 Adrian Baldwin Jr. is averaging 1.1 made 3-pointers over the last 10 games for VCU.

-Makhi Mitchell is averaging 9.2 points and 7.3 rebounds for the Rhode Island Rams.
-Jeremy Sheppard is averaging 0.9 made 3-pointers over the last 10 games for Rhode Island.
+Jeremy Sheppard is averaging 10.4 points and 1.5 steals for the Rhode Island Rams.
+Makhel Mitchell is averaging 7.9 points and 3.7 rebounds while shooting 58.1% over the past 10 games for Rhode Island.

 LAST 10 GAMES: VCU Rams: 7-3, averaging 66.3 points, 28.3 rebounds, 15.1 assists, 8.7 steals and 5.1 blocks per game while shooting 45.9% from the field.
 Their opponents have averaged 63.9 points per game.